 Mark Content Accuracy Language resource: variety, range, structures 6 The content is adequate and may be similar to that of an 8 or a 10.
 The topic is addressed adequately.
 The language may be mostly accurate.
 However, in places, control of the language structure may deteriorate significantly.
-The verbs are generally correct, but basic. tenses may be inconsistent, with present tenses being used at times instead of past tenses.
+The verbs are generally correct, but basic.
+Tenses may be inconsistent, with present tenses being used at times instead of past tenses.
 There may be errors in spelling, eg reversal of vowel combinations adjective endings and some prepositions may be inaccurate or omitted, eg I went the town.
 There are quite a few errors in other parts of speech - personal pronouns, gender of nouns, adjective endings, cases, singular/plural confusion - and in the use of accents.
-Overall, there is more correct than incorrect and there is the impression that the candidate can handle tenses. complex language.
+Overall, there is more correct than incorrect and there is the impression that the candidate can handle tenses.
+There are some examples of detailed and complex language.
 The language is perhaps repetitive and uses a limited range of verbs and fixed phrases not appropriate to this level.
 The candidate relies on a limited range of vocabulary and structures.
-There is minimal use of adjectives, probably mainly after "is".
-The candidate has a limited knowledge of plurals.
+There is minimal use of adjectives, probably mainly after 'is'.
 The candidate copes with the present tense of most verbs.
-Where the candidate attempts
+Where the candidate attempts constructions with modal verbs, these are not always successful.
+Sentences are mainly single clause and may be brief.
+There may be some dictionary misuse.

 Mark Content Accuracy Language resource: variety, range, structures 4 The content may be limited and may be presented as a single paragraph.
 The topic is addressed in a limited way.
 The language used to address the more predictable aspects of the task may be accurate.
 However, major errors occur when the candidate attempts to address a less predictable aspect.
 A limited range of verbs is used.
 Ability to form tenses is inconsistent.
 In the use of the perfect tense the auxiliary verb is omitted on a number of occasions.
 There may be confusion between the singular and plural form of verbs.
 There are errors in many other parts of speech - gender of nouns, cases, singular/plural confusion - and in spelling and, where appropriate, word order.
 Several errors are serious, perhaps showing mother tongue interference.
-Overall there is more incorrect than correct.
-There is limited use of detailed and complex language and the language is mainly simple and predictable.
-The language is repetitive, with undue reliance on fixed phrases and a limited range of common basic verbs such as to be, to have, to play, to watch.
-There is inconsistency in the use of various expressions, especially verbs.
-Sentences are basic and there may be one sentence that is not intelligible to a sympathetic native speaker.
-An English word may appear in the writing or a word may be omitted.
-There may be an example of serious dictionary misuse.
+Overall there is more incorrect than correct. • Sentences are basic and there may